bartongroup/slivka/sphinx-docs/specification.rst

 All of them are required unless stated otherwise.

 :*version*:
-  Version of the configuration file syntax used to check for project compatibility.
-For the current slivka version this must be set to ``"0.3"``.
+  A version of the configuration file syntax used to check for project compatibility.
+For the current slivka version, this must be set to ``"0.3"``.

 ..

 :*directory.uploads*:
-  Path to a directory where the files uploaded by the users will be stored.
+  Path to a directory where the user-uploaded files will be stored.
-  A relative path is resolved with respect to the project directory.
-It's recommended to set the proxy server to serve those files directly, i.e. under */uploads* path (configurable by changing ``server.uploads-path``).
+  Relative paths are resolved with respect to the project root directory.
+It's recommended to set up the proxy server to serve those files directly, i.e. under */uploads* path (configurable by changing ``server.uploads-path``).
-  Default is ``"./media/uploads"``.
+  The default is ``"./media/uploads"``.

 :*directory.jobs*:
-  Path to a directory where the job sub-directories will be created.
-  For each job, slivka creates a sub-directory there and sets it as a current working directory.
+  Path to a directory where the job directories will be created.
+For each job, slivka creates a sub-directory in that folder and sets it as a current working directory for that process.
 A relative path is resolved with respect to the project directory.
-  It's recommended to set the proxy server to serve those files directly, i.e. under */jobs* path (configurable by changing ``server.jobs-path``).
+The job directories contain output files which are served to the front-end users.
+It's recommended to set up the proxy server to serve those files directly, i.e. under */jobs* path (configurable by changing ``server.jobs-path``).
+The default is ``"./media/jobs"``
-  Default is ``"./media/jobs"``

 :*directory.logs*:
-  Path to the directory where the log files will be stored.
+  Path to a directory where the log files will be created.
-  Default is ``"./logs"``
+  The default is ``"./logs"``

 :*directory.services*:
-  Path to the directory containing service definition files.
-  Slivka automatically detects files under this directory whose names end with ``.service.yaml`` as services and loads them on startup.
+  Path to a directory containing service definition files.
+Slivka automatically finds and loads service definitions from files under this directory whose names match :file:`{service-id}.service.yaml` pattern.
+The default is ``"./services"``
-  Default is ``"./services"``

 ..

 :*server.host*:
-  Address and port under which slivka application is hosted.
+  Address and port under which a slivka application is hosted.
-  It's highly recommended to run slivka behind a HTTP proxy server such as `nginx`_, `Apache HTTP Server`_ or `lighttpd`_ , so no external traffic connects to the wsgi server directly.
+  It's highly recommended to run slivka behind an HTTP proxy server such as `nginx`_, `Apache HTTP Server`_ or `lighttpd`_, so no external traffic connects to the WSGI server directly.
-  Set the value to the address where the proxy server connect from or ``0.0.0.0`` to accept connections from anywhere (not recommended).
+  Set the value to the address where the proxy server connectS from or ``0.0.0.0`` to accept connections from anywhere (not recommended).
-  Default is ``127.0.0.1:4040``.
+  The default is ``127.0.0.1:4040``.

 :*server.uploads-path*:
-  Path where the uploaded files are served at.
-It should be set to the same path that the proxy server uses to serve files from the uploads directory (set in *directory.uploads* parameter).
+  The path where the uploaded files are served at.
+It should be set to the same path that the proxy server uses to serve files from the uploads directory (set in the *directory.uploads* parameter).
-  Default is ``"/media/uploads"``.
+  The default is ``"/media/uploads"``.

 :*server.jobs-path*:
-  Path where the job results are server at.
-It should be set to the same path that the proxy server uses to server files from the jobs directory (set in *directory.jobs* parameter).
+  The path where the job results are served at.
+It should be set to the same path that the proxy server uses to serve files from the jobs directory (set in *directory.jobs* parameter).
-  Default is ``"/media/jobs"``.
+  The default is ``"/media/jobs"``.

 :*server.prefix*:
-  *(optional)* Url path that the proxy server serves the application under if other then root.
-This is needed for the urls and redirects to work properly.
-For example, if you configured your proxy server to redirect all requests starting with */slivka* to the wsgi application, then set the prefix value to ``/slivka``.
+  *(optional)* The URL path at which the proxy server serves the WSGI application if it's other than the root.
+This is needed for the URLs and redirects to work properly.
+For example, if you configured your proxy server to redirect all requests starting with */slivka* to the application, then set the prefix value to ``/slivka``.

   .. note::

-    Configure your proxy rewrite rule to **not** remove the prefix from the url.
+    Configure your proxy rewrite rule to **not** remove the prefix from the URL.

 .. _nginx: https://nginx.org/
 .. _Apache HTTP Server: https://httpd.apache.org/